 Before we delve into the details, the table below will help you get an overview of the Amazon FBA and dropshipping model.

 Amazon FBA vs. Dropshipping – Pros and Cons

 To help you pick the right model between Amazon FBA and dropshipping, let’s look at the pros and cons of each model.

 1. Lesser Investment

-Dropshipping doesn’t require a hefty investment to start the business.
-It is pocket-friendly and you don’t have to make lumpsum investments.
+Dropshipping doesn’t require a hefty investment to start a business.
+It is pocket-friendly and you don’t have to make lump sum investments.
 This is definitely an advantage for entrepreneurs who are not ready to invest huge capital.